 While there aren’t any set-in-stone rules, there are some things to consider when choosing the height of your kitchen cabinets such as the kitchen layout, design, and your family needs.

 Traditionally, the standard height for kitchen cabinets was 48 cm above the countertop.
 But nowadays, anything goes.
 It has become increasingly popular to raise the cabinets 50cm above the countertop or even more to add more breathing room.
 It all comes down to the needs of the family and the overall design of the space.

 Reasons to Raise Your Kitchen Cabinets

-While 48cm is considered the minimum height if you want to fit in small kitchen appliances underneath cupboards, it doesn’t mean that you need to stick to the general standard.
-There are various reasons why you could choose to raise your cupboards and still have a beautiful end-result in the quest to get the kitchen of your dreams.
+While we consider 48cm the minimum height to fit in small kitchen appliances underneath cupboards, it doesn’t mean that you need to stick to the general standard.
+There are various reasons why you could choose to raise your kitchen cupboards and still have a beautiful end-result in the quest to get the kitchen of your dreams.

 - If your family is taller than average, it makes sense to raise your kitchen cabinets.

 - You have a large kitchen with high ceilings.

 - Making a bold style statement is good enough reason.